Aerhhh/AirportQueueMonitor/README.md

 # Usage

-To run the program, simply run the `main` method in `AirportQueueMonitor.java`.
+To run the program, run the `main` method in `AirportQueueMonitor.java`.
+You can also compile this program locally and run it as a JAR application, however one is not provided.
 The program will output the current queue times for each registered checkpoint in the airport at the specified interval.

 ## Example Output